FarFetchd/clickitongue/README.md

 The first time you run Clickitongue, it will have you train it to detect your particular tongue click and blowing sounds, in your particular acoustic environment.
-For blow training, short soft bursts as if you were going to say "pu" are best.
+For blow training, use short soft bursts - but not too soft.
 The tongue clicks it expects are like 0:31-0:34 of [this video.](https://youtu.be/L7sWPZArUN0?t=31)

 After that first time training, you should be able to simply run Clickitongue